tayganr/purviewlab/modules/module02a.md

     ![Access Control Assign](../images/module02/02.10-access-assign.png)

 4. To confirm the role has been assigned, navigate to the **Role assignments** tab and filter the **Scope** to `This resource`.
-You should be able to see that the Azure Purview managed identity has been granted the **Storage Blob Data Reader** role.
+You should be able to see that the Microsoft Purview managed identity has been granted the **Storage Blob Data Reader** role.

     ![Role Assignment](../images/module02/02.11-role-assignment.png)